0xstepit/cw-atomic-swap/README.md

 ## How it works

-The process to perform a swap of coins between two users is the following:
+The process to perform a swap of coins between two users is below described.

+#### Create an order

-1. The Maker send a multi-message transaction to:
-    - authorize the contract to execute a smart contract call on their behalf with the possibility to send coins.
+1. The Maker send a message to authorize the contract to execute a smart contract call on their behalf with the possibility to send coins.
-    - create a new order in the smart contract.
+2. `x/authz` store the authorization with the contract as the `grantee` and the Maker as the `granter`.
+3. The Maker send a message to `cw-atomic-swap` to create an order.
+4. The contract store the order info without requesting tokens to the Maker.

+Please, note that (1.) and (3.) can be send with a multi-message transaction.

+#### Accept an order

-2. The Taker accept an order by sending the required amount of coins.
+5. The Taker accept an order by sending to the contract the required amount of coins.
-3. The contract receives the Taker request to perform the swap and send a message to the `x/authz` module to call into itself sending the required amount of coins on behalf of the Maker.
+6. The contract receives the Taker request to perform the swap and send a message to the `x/authz` to execute a contract call.
+7. `x/authz` send back to the contract a message, along with authorized funds, on behalf of the Maker to complete the order.
-4. The smart contract send the Taker's funds to the Maker, and the Maker's funds to the Taker.
+8. The smart contract send the Taker's funds to the Maker
+9. The smart contract send the Maker's funds to the Taker.
+10. The smart contact update the order status to completed.

 The following sequence diagram describes the process of swap order creation and execution: